 (Posted October 2023)

 Every year, candidates about to attend Capstone 2 tell me the same thing: they don’t know any technical.
 Really?
 By this point in the process, you will have passed the PEP Core 1 and Core 2 modules as well as two Elective modules.
 Or, you completed an accredited university program that covers those modules.
-These exams require demonstration of in-depth technical knowledge to pass them, and no new technical knowledge is introduced for the CFE.
+These exams require demonstration of in-depth technical knowledge to pass them, and no new technical knowledge is introduced for the CPA Common Final Examination (CFE).
 So, let’s be honest.
 The problem is often not a lack of technical knowledge, the problem is that you have not learned to apply this technical knowledge.

 The perception is that in time-constrained, CFE-level cases, candidates assume that they scored Nominal Competence because they “do not know any technical.”
 The reality is that most of these candidates knew the technical, or were at least familiar with it, but had no clue how to tie the technical to the case facts, which is what is required to demonstrate competence.
 It is not enough to have the required technical knowledge; you must be able to apply that knowledge.